 Morning morning!
 Today is a BIG day!
 Not only was I up bright early to catch a flight for NYC, it is also BUDGET CLOSET MAKEOVER MASTER CLOSET REVEAL DAY!
 I’d say that is cause for celebration, wouldn’t you agree?

 If you follow me on Instagram you know I was invited again by Better Homes and Gardens to attend their StyleMaker event in NYC.
 This is such an inspiring event where around 80 influencers gather to hear what’s trending and how the BHG editors approach their articles.
 Which is basically so super awesome for this yearbook staff nerd!

-But before I could take off for the city lights, I had to wrap up my closet project and I am so thrilled to be able to share it with you today.
+But before I could take off for the city lights, I had to wrap up my budget closet makeover project and I am so thrilled to be able to share it with you today.
 In case you missed it, a few weeks back, I decided to tackle my master closet.
 And by tackling it, I mean in a fit of frustration I took EVERY SINGLE THING OUT and started with a blank slate.

 Over the past three weeks I have been sharing the makeover process along the way.
 From how I took everything out and gave the wall a fresh coat of paint.
 To how I added a leopard stencil and some fun boutique organizing touches.
 Today I am going to show you how it all came together.
 Oh, and the biggest trick was that I gave myself a $100 budget for the entire closet.